FICTION

 The View from Above

 An older brother injured in a bomb blast at a radio station in Nicaragua returns home to Chicago, where he must face his brother living with the woman he still loves.
-(Play excerpt)
+(Quarto Magazine 1991)

 Wherrrre’s Johnny…?